Articles

 prefix_rule(pattern=["docker", "run"], decision="allow")

-In practice, this file also accumulates far more complex entries.
-A single "allow this time" click on a database query can persist as a multi-line rule containing connection strings, SQL statements, and environment variable references.
-Here is one real-world example (abbreviated):
+In practice, this file can get much messier.
+A single approval for a database query can persist as a multi-line rule with connection strings, SQL, and environment references.
+Here is one real-world example, shortened:

 prefix_rule(pattern=["/usr/bin/zsh", "-lc",